Front raises $66 million to grow its email collaboration platform globally

 San Francisco-based Front announced today that it has raised $66 million in a funding round led by Sequoia Capital to expand the footprint of its email collaboration service.
-DFJ also invested in the latest round.
+DFJ also invested in the round.

 Founded in 2013, Front has now raised a total of $79 million.